 Review & Approval

-The procedure, which revolves around document review and approval, determines the individual or entity in charge of document review, revisions, and approval.
+The document control procedure, which revolves around document review and approval, determines the individual or entity in charge of document review, revisions, and approval.
 This policy is necessary because quality assurance standards demand that documents should be reviewed for accuracy.

 Documents are exchanged on a regular basis with various parties and partners, whether internally or externally.